FAQs (Frequently Asked Questions)

 Couples Therapy Policy

-In my office, I advocate for clients understanding and properly using their benefits.
 I frequently work with relationship clients for 80 minute appointments.
 This length of appointment is not covered by any insurance carrier.
 Therefore, I use my private fee schedule.
 However, I always have you review and understand your benefit.
 There are often alternatives that allow for some coverage of your visits.

-4. What is it like to work with you financially?
+What is it like to work with you financially?

+I mostly work on a private pay basis.
+Many clients have insurance, so I make sure that they can bill their insurance carrier to received their out-of-network benefits.
 My office’s financial policies seek to be as accountable, private, confidential, accurate, safe and responsive as possible.

 First appointment